This section covers considerations and known limitations of Veeam Backup for Microsoft Office 365.

 - Installing the product on Windows 2008 operating system is not supported; Windows 2008 R2 SP1 is a minimal supported OS version.

-- Using FAT32 is not recommended due to database size limited to 4GB; NTFS and ReFS are recommended file systems.
+- Using FAT32 is not recommended due to the limited database size, which is 4GB.
+Use NTFS and ReFS instead.

-- Requirements and limitations from Microsoft can be found in the following article: https://products.office.com/en-us/office-system-requirements/#Office365forBEG.
+- Requirements and limitations from Microsoft can be found in the System requirements for Office article.
 In particular, it is impossible to modify throttling policies for Exchange Online.
 If you need to modify these settings, please contact Microsoft technical support.

-- If you are running Veeam Backup for Office 365 UI (shell) and management server on different machines, then before installing a backup proxy that will be controlled by that management server, make sure that management server is trusted for delegation.
-See this article for details.
-If necessary, contact your Active Directory administrator.
+- If you are running Veeam Backup for Office 365 UI (shell) and management server on different machines, before installing a backup proxy that will be controlled by that management server, make sure that management server is trusted for delegation.
+For more information, see this Microsoft article.

 - Symbolic link set as a mapped drive is not supported as repository target in this version.